 A strong company culture motivates employees and instils a sense of belonging throughout the organisation.
 Certain elements of the culture, however, can be negative or even toxic, and it is up to leaders to identify and address these issues.

-While some company cultures may require a complete overhaul to address deeper issues at a foundational level, this isn't always the case.
+While some boost company cultures may require a complete overhaul to address deeper issues at a foundational level, this isn't always the case.
 In many cases, leaders can identify the problematic aspects and then work to replace or improve them in order to create a healthier workplace.

 Here, 8 cultural experts share key steps on how to improve company culture without starting from scratch.